mkevac/hmm/README.md

 # Usage

 ```
 $ hmm -h
 Usage:
   hmm [OPTIONS]

 Application Options:
       --http=        Address on which to listen to (default: localhost:0)
   -n, --noheader     Do not expect header in the first line
+  -t, --notimestamp  Do not expect timestamp in the first column
   -v, --verbose      Increase verbosity
   -l, --last=        Which period to show (default: 24h)

 Help Options:
   -h, --help         Show this help message

 ```

 # Data format

-hmm espects that in each input line it gets first column will be value for x axis (usually time or datetime) and all other columns will have values for y axis.
+hmm expects that in each input line it gets first column will be value for x axis (usually time or datetime) and all other columns will have values for y axis.
 One for each line.
 E.g.
 ```
 10:11:12 10 15 34.2
 10:11:13 11 11 36.2
 ```

+But in case you want to send only values for y, you can use -t option and hmm will use current timestamp as a x value.

 First line of input is special.
 It is called header and it's used to name lines.
 E.g.
 ```